syncfusion-content/javascript-docs/js/ReportDesigner/Compose-Report/Configure-ReportItem/Line-ReportItem.md

 api: /api/js/ejreportdesigner
 ---

-# Line in Essential JavaScript ReportDesigner
+# Line in JavaScript ReportDesigner
 To insert the line element into report area to separate the report sections.

 ## To add Line